Disney Wonder accidents and incidents

 |March 2020||Cruise Illness / Norovirus Outbreaks|

 (Coronavirus) On March 20, 2020, the liner disembarked all passengers at B Street Pier (Port San Diego CA).
 Since March 20, the vessel was laid up off California's coast.
 However, on March 31, San Diego County health officials confirmed 2 Coronavirus cases (1 passenger and 1 crew) tested positive for COVID-19.
 Both infected left the ship on March 20 and were later tested positive at hospitals ashore.
+The March 20th debarkation also included 110 staff-crew (out of 935 total) who left the ship as their employment contracts with DCL (Disney Cruise Line) ended.

 |13 March 2018||Crew / Passenger Crimes|